signavio/tech-blog/_posts/2017-05-10-natural-language-linting.md

   alt: "Editing an essay - let the computer do the grunt work"
 ---

+Natural language linters are command line tools that analyze written human language and check if the language complies with standard or custom writing rules.
+This blog posts explains why natural language linters are useful and provides an overview of state-of-the-art natural language linting technologies.

+## Introduction to linters
 As a programmer, you are most likely used to static code analysis tools (also known as *linters*), which automatically check some qualitative aspects of your code.
 If you’re not a programmer, here’s an example:

 ![](../2017/linting.png)